top of page

-Scholarships of $7,500 are available for Indigenous undergraduate students who have completed at least two years of postsecondary study and are involved in community-informed and supported health research that serves to benefit Indigenous communities in Atlantic Canada.
+Scholarships of $10,000 are available for Indigenous graduate students entering or enrolled in a Post-Professional, Master’s degree, or equivalent program involving community-informed and supported health research that serves to benefit Indigenous communities in Atlantic Canada.
 By community-informed and supported health research, we are referring to research that responds to a community-identified need and is supported by an Indigenous community, Nation, or organization.

-The funding is provided for a one-year period: September to August (2024-2025).
+The funding is provided for a one-year period: September to August (2025-2026).
 The amount of the scholarship will be pro-rated in the case of part-time enrolment status and/or expected date of completion for current program of study.
-For example, a student enrolled in an Undergraduate program on a part-time basis will be eligible to receive a scholarship award of $3,750.
+For example, a student enrolled in a Master's program on a part-time basis will be eligible to receive a scholarship award of $5,000.

 Download the Call for Applications